hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 #### Scope of AU Core FHIR Artefacts

 HL7 AU Core profiles:
-* Extensions defining 'minimum' support expectations for local use concepts e.g. Sex Assigned at Birth
+* Extensions to define 'minimum' support expectations for local use concepts e.g. Sex Assigned at Birth
-* Search parameters that define 'minimum' support expectations for AU Core actors
+* Search parameters to define 'minimum' support expectations for AU Core actors
-* Core resource profiles define 'minimum' support expectations for use in the Australian healthcare context
+* Core resource profiles to define 'minimum' support expectations for use in the Australian healthcare context
-* Actors define systems that play a role in AU Core data exchange
+* Actors to define systems that play a role in AU Core data exchange
-* Capability statements that define 'minimum' support expectations of FHIR capabilities of AU Core actors.
+* Capability statements to define 'minimum' support expectations of FHIR capabilities of AU Core actors.

 #### Extension Approach
 All extensions used in AU Core are defined in the FHIR Extensions Pack or [AU Base](http://build.fhir.org/ig/hl7au/au-fhir-base/profiles-and-extensions.html#extensions).